d12frosted/elpa-mirror/gnu/denote-readme.txt

         string.
 Keywords are separated by the underscore character, per the Denote file-naming scheme.

+  Function `denote-valid-date-p'
+        Return `DATE' as a valid date.
+A valid `DATE' is a value that can be parsed by either `decode-time' or `date-to-time' .Those functions signal an error if `DATE' is a value they do not recognise.
+If `DATE' is nil, return nil.

+  Function `denote-parse-date'
+        Return `DATE' as an appropriate value for the `denote' command.
+Pass `DATE' through `denote-valid-date-p' and use its return value.
+If either that or `DATE' is nil, return `current-time'.

   Function `denote-directory'
         Return path of the variable `denote-directory' as a proper directory, also because it accepts a directory-local value for what we internally refer to as “silos” ([Maintain separate directories for notes]).
-Custom Lisp code can `let' bind the value of the variable `denote-user-enforced-denote-directory' to
-        override what this function returns.
+Custom Lisp code can `let' bind the value of the variable `denote-directory' to override what this function returns.

   Function `denote-directory-files'
         Return list of absolute file paths in variable